Shankill Road: Politics

 Democratic Unionist Party office, Woodvale Road.

 The Shankill has been traditionally unionist and loyalist, albeit with some strength also held by the labour movement.
 Belfast Shankill, covering the north-west part of the Shankill Road, was established as a constituency of the Parliament of Northern Ireland in 1929 and existed until the body was abolished in 1973.
 During that time the seat was held by three men, Tommy Henderson (1929–1953), Henry Holmes (1953–1960) and Desmond Boal (1960–1973).
 Of these only Holmes belonged to the mainstream Ulster Unionist Party for the entirety of his career with Boal a sometime member who also designated as both independent Unionist and Democratic Unionist Party and Henderson always an independent who for a time was part of the Independent Unionist Association.
 Henderson was a native of Dundee Street on the Shankill.

 A Belfast Shankill constituency also returned a member to the Parliament of the United Kingdom from 1918 to 1922, with Labour Unionist Samuel McGuffin holding the seat.
 The areas south of the road were covered by the Belfast Woodvale seat at Westminster and a seat of the same name at Stormont.
-Robert John Lynn of the Irish Unionist Alliance represented the seat at Westminster for the entirety of its existence (1918–1922).
+Robert Lynn of the Irish Unionist Alliance represented the seat at Westminster for the entirety of its existence (1918–1922).
 The Stormont seat was held by John William Nixon (independent Unionist) from 1929 to 1950, Ulster Unionists Robert Harcourt (1950–1955) and Neville Martin (1955–1958), Billy Boyd of the Northern Ireland Labour Party until 1965 then finally John McQuade, who was variously Ulster Unionist, independent Unionist and Democratic Unionist until the seat was abolished in 1972.

 The Shankill is currently part of the Belfast West constituencies for the Northern Ireland Assembly and Westminster.
-At the Assembly the Shankill is represented by four Sinn Féin MLAs and one from the People Before Profit Alliance.
+At the Assembly the Shankill is represented by four Sinn Féin MLAs and one from People Before Profit.
 At Westminster, since 1966, when the seat was lost by the last sitting unionist member Jim Kilfedder, it has also always had a nationalist or republican MP.
 The abstentionist policy of Sinn Féin MP Gerry Adams, who was West Belfast's MP until his resignation in 2011, led to an attempted legal challenge by local councillor Frank McCoubrey who argued that Shankill residents were being denied their right to representation.
 The case was not a success.

 On Belfast City Council the Greater Shankill area is covered by the Court electoral area.
-At the 2019 election the six councillors elected were Frank McCoubrey, Brian Kingston and Nicola Verner of the Democratic Unionist Party, Claire Canavan and Tina Black of Sinn Féin and the Progressive Unionist Party's Billy Hutchinson.
+At the 2023 election the six councillors elected were Frank McCoubrey, Ian McLaughlin and Nicola Verner of the Democratic Unionist Party, Claire Canavan and Tina Black of Sinn Féin and the Traditional Unionist Voice's Ron McDowell.

+The headquarters of the Progressive Unionist Party is located on the Shankill Road close to Argyle Street.

 Robert McCartney, who led his own UK Unionist Party and represented North Down at Westminster, is also originally from the Shankill.